What is a robust system?

 - Make sure that the hardware conditions for replaying the tests are identical: for example, the response time of the servers can generate flaky tests, and therefore the load on the servers and the time schedules can be important.
 If you are doing tests using graphical recognition, the hardware environments are also important.

-The robustness of tests according to Agilitest
+Automated software tests robustness according to Agilitest

 Agilitest's initial focus is to try to limit test maintenance activities, and therefore unnecessary flaky test analysis, it's our priority from the beginning to ensure that tests run optimally, even when the conditions are out of range.